swizzlevixen/defaults/README.md

 - `pip3 install blessings` for Python [`blessings`](https://github.com/erikrose/blessings) for printing colors and other formatting to the terminal.
 - `pip3 install bpython` to install [`bpython`](https://bpython-interpreter.org/), a Python REPL wrapper that adds definition pop-ups and syntax coloring

+## Hardware

 ### Keyboard

 I just got the Microsoft Sculpt Ergonomic Desktop (L5V-00001), and I'm trying it out, so I guess we'll see if it sticks.
 But if you *are* using it, here's how to makie it more comfortable with macOS:

 - Install [Karabiner-Elements](https://karabiner-elements.pqrs.org), and import the [macOS friendlly customizations](https://ke-complex-modifications.pqrs.org/#microsoft_sculpt_ergonomic_desktop) for the keyboard.